thiswillbeyourgithub/Clozolkor/README.md

 * you can use it with bullet points to remembers sets.
 I displayed buttons on these gifs but they are designed to be used on mobile and stay hidden on the computer.
 You can use the first letter as hints for example :
 ![demo2_gif](bin/demo2.gif)
+*I just copied the content of the wikipedia page, just ignore whatever member of Pink Floyd you feel never really exited*

 * you can also use it to do followup questions:
 ![demo3_gif](bin/demo3.gif)